ialbert/biostar-central/README.md

     make recipes_demo

-In each case visit `http://localhost:8000` to view the site.
+In each case visit <http://localhost:8000> to view the site.

-The Makefile has several tasks that demonstrate the main be chained together:
+The Makefile has several tasks that demonstrate the commands that may be chained together:

     make forum init serve
     make recipes init serve